About Jewish Fiction .net

 Steve Stern

 Steve Stern was born and raised in Memphis, Tennessee.
 He has published a number of novels, novellas, and story collections, including The Wedding Jester, which won the National Jewish Book Award.
 He's been the recipient of grants from the Fulbright and Guggenheim foundations and teaches creative writing at Skidmore College in upstate New York.
-His latest novel is The Frozen Rabbi.
+His latest novel is The Village Idiot.

-Jewish Fiction .net is very grateful to its dedicated reviewers.
+Jewish Fiction .net is very grateful to its dedicated manuscript reviewers and editors.
 In addition to one individual who chooses to remain anonymous, we thank:

 Julia Wolf Mazow